Mbahal/arm_exercices/README.md

 # arm_exercices
-some exercices to play around arm
+Some exercices to play around with arm

-Nothing intersting there, just some exercices to play with arm
+Nothing interesting here, just some exercices to play with arm